f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab6.rst

    -  Return to the **Ubuntu18.04 Services** Web Shell (*Components > Ubuntu18.04 Services > ACCESS > Web Shell*)

-   -  Enter the following command in the Web Shell:
+   -  Enter the following commands in the Web Shell:

+         ``clear``
-         ``tail -f /var/log/squid/access.log``
+         ``tail -f -n 0 /var/log/squid/access.log``

    -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the **Ubuntu18.04 Client** machine and confirm that access is being logged.
 You should see log entries of the URLs visited.

    -  Visit a financial web site such as \https://www.bankofamerica.com and verify that SSL Orchestrator is not intercepting TLS traffic.
 Confirm that the browser receives a server certificate that was issued by a trusted public CA. You should **not** see "Verified by: f5labs.com." because we are bypassing **Financial Data and Services** URLs in the SSL Orchestrator Security Policy.

    -  Check the Squid access log to confirm that the explicit proxy service is not seeing this bypassed (encrypted) traffic.
-Enter the following command in the Web Shell:
+Enter the following commands in the Web Shell:

+         ``clear``
-         ``tail -f /var/log/squid/access.log``
+         ``tail -f -n 0 /var/log/squid/access.log``

       .. note:
          You may still see log entries for analytics web sites that are associated with the financial web site.